remindmodel/remind/tutorials/12_Calibrating_CES_Parameters.md

 Trajectories under (1) come from the input files `./core/input/f_gdp.cs3r`, `./core/input/f_pop.cs3r`, `./modules/29_CES_parameters/calibrate/input/f29_capitalQuantity.cs4r`, and
-`./core/input/f_fedemand.cs4r` which are generated automatically by `mrremind` and always present.
+`./core/input/f_fedemand.cs4r` which are generated automatically as part of the input data generation and always present.

 Prices under (2) are calculated using the `input.gdx` provided to the calibration run.
 User intervention is only required when prices cannot be